Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/code-coverage/index.md

 ## Getting the code coverage

-To see the code coverage of our tests, all we need to do use run the test runner with the `--coverage` flag.
+To see the code coverage of my tests, all we need to do use run the test runner with the `--coverage` flag.
 It's a bit slower than the regular test run, so we don't enable it by default.

 1. Add a script to your `package.json`
    ```json